VulpineReynard/Sprint-Challenge-Applied-JavaScript-v2/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+- An object-like representation of HTML elements.
 2. What is an event?
+- Something happening.
 3. What is an event listener?
+- An action that will trigger on the website once a specific action has happened.
 4. Why would we convert a NodeList into an Array?
+- To deal with certain browser compatability issues.
 5. What is a component?
+- Pieces of code that build something and are reusable;
 ### Git Set up

 * [ ] Fork the project into your GitHub user account